- New breakout rooms: Current and planned features

 Have a larger meeting or class session?
 Break out your attendees into smaller groups for discussion and collaboration in Microsoft Teams.

 Microsoft Teams Breakout Rooms are rolling out in a public preview and will be available for your use during the week of September 7, 2020.
 Breakout rooms allow a meeting organizer to split your attendees into multiple online rooms for discussion and collaboration in Microsoft Teams.

 Watch this video by Dr. Melissa Shew, Philosophy and Center for Teaching and Learning, about using channels for breakout meetings in the Teams Classic "Single-Window" Experience.

 - These updated instructions use the New Meeting Experience.
 Note that the classic single-window version of Microsoft Teams is shown in the video above.

 - Use or create a Team that includes all members that will participate in the main meeting session and the smaller group breakout sessions.

 - The Team's General channel may be used for the main meeting session.
-Or you can create a Main Session channel, as shown in the video above.

 - You will need to add specific attendees as members of each private channel.